Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 Also, if you want to use the asset server finely, you have to add the assets configuration in the config/packages/framework.yaml file :
 `json_manifest_path: '%kernel.project_dir%/public/build/manifest.json'`.
 In fact the npm command will build asset in memory only, and modify the manifest file to map asset to a new url served by the asset server instead of the main web server.

+# code quality

+You can install phpcs to check your code, for this run `composer require squizlabs/PHP_CodeSniffer`.
+This project follows PSR1/PSR2 rules.
+Run this command `vendor/bin/phpcs src -n --standard=PSR1,PSR2 --report=summary` to get a summary of errors

+For PHP you should configure your IDE to follow Symfony code style (or anything else if you prefer) for PHP, and Airbnb or any other check style for Javascript.
+You can use `friendsofphp/php-cs-fixer` package to fix your PHP code and `prettier`for Javascript.
+We may add those packages to the current stack if it's something requested.

 ## todo

 * improve this tutorial with ~~an API Route built with Api platform (without DB)~~ and install the vue-generator from api-platform for a crud sample :